 "The Living Road', detail.
 21 pipes, approximately 24-30"ht.
 2005

 The installation consists of 107 components that are scattered on the floor, piled in a corner, suspended from the ceiling, and hung on a large horizontal span of wall.
 'The Living Road' is an exploration of the relationship between organic topographies and discarded industrial forms that are being reclaimed back into the earth .
-The work was created with a grant from the Yukon Arts Fund and has been exhibited in Whitehorse YT, and Nanaimo BC.
+The work was funded by a creation grant from the Yukon Arts Fund and has been exhibited in Whitehorse YT, and Nanaimo BC.

 'Elusive Containment'.
 2006.

 The exhibit is a body of 56 wheel-thrown and hand built, smoke fired sculptural forms that responded to a curatorial thesis of the body as a vessel; and more specifically my exploration of how the visible and the invisible converse within the vessel form.
-It was created with a project grant from the Canada Council, and exhibited in Whitehorse YT, Nanaimo BC, and Castlegar BC.
+This project was funded by a creation grant from Canada Council, and exhibited in Whitehorse YT, Nanaimo BC, and Castlegar BC.

 'Stand', detail.
 10 towers.
 3-7ft tall.
 2004.

 Each tower is carved, rust glazed and smoke fired.
-Anthropomophic in nature, the work is an exploration of birth and decay.
-This project was made with a grant from the Alberta Arts Fund, and exhibited in Dawson City YT; Edmonton AB; and Campbell River BC.
+The work explores the duality of birth and decay, and the reclamation of all that exists back into the earth.
+This project was supported a grant from the Alberta Arts Fund, and exhibited in Dawson City YT; Edmonton AB; and Campbell River BC.